verdaccio/verdaccio/website/translated_docs/es-ES/server.md

 If you are running Verdaccio in a Amazon EC2 Instance, [you will need set the listen in change your config file](https://github.com/verdaccio/verdaccio/issues/314#issuecomment-327852203) as is described above.

 > Configure Apache or nginx?
 Configure Apache or nginx?
+Please check out the [Reverse Proxy Setup](reverse-proxy.md) Configure Apache or nginx?
 Please check out the [Reverse Proxy Setup](reverse-proxy.md)

 ## Keeping Verdaccio running forever